lex0c/blablabla/SOFTWARE_SECURITY_GUIDELINE.md

 10. **Logs are forensics, not confessions**
     Record security events, but never credentials or PII.
 Centralize, encrypt, monitor, and alert.
 If no one’s watching, it didn’t happen.

+11. **SQL is not a suggestion box**:
+    Never concatenate strings into queries.
+Use parameterized statements or ORM bindings only.
+Escape nothing manually.
+If you’re building SQL by string concatenation, you’re basically handing attackers a Sharpie and telling them to finish your query.